wp-plugins/facebook-tools/readme.txt

 = Like Button =\
 \
 Display the Facebook Like button on any page.\
 \
+*Note: The Open Graph description tag will default to the site's Tagline if their is no excerpt.*\
+\
 To use, add <?php fb_likebutton(); ?> within the Loop.\
 \